booka66/mea-gui/docs/userguide/layout/layout.rst

 View
 ----
-Each of the following actions toggles the visibility of the corresponding element.
+Contains actions for toggling the visibility of elements on the MEA grid and trace plots.

 Legend
 ~~~~~~